Transfer Credit Evaluation

 - Provide course details if necessary for evaluation

-- Consult with an academic adviser to make sure transfer credit has been applied to your degree
+- Consult with an academic advisor to make sure transfer credit has been applied to your degree

 - Read and understand the UNL degree audit

-- Consult academic adviser for assistance with evaluation of credit from international colleges and universities or US institutions without regional accreditation
+- Consult academic advisor for assistance with evaluation of credit from international colleges and universities or US institutions without regional accreditation

 Some courses need further review

 Courses in certain departments, courses in your major, and upper level credit still need review by the department.
 You may need to provide course documents such as a detailed course outline.